 Job Outlook and Salary Info

-During the 2012-2022 decade, the BLS projects 13% job growth for curators, including aquarium curators, due to the continuing public interest in science and nature.
+During the 2014-2024 decade, the BLS projects 8% job growth for curators, including aquarium curators, due to the continuing public interest in science and nature.
 The profession is small, however, so competition for any new jobs is expected to be fierce.
-The BLS reported in May 2013 that curators in general earned an average salary of $55,620.
+The BLS reported in May 2015 that curators in general earned a median annual salary of $51,520.
 Major employers were museums and similar institutions, as well as colleges and universities.

 Aquariums hire education specialists to teach visitors about the institution's wildlife and research programs.
 They may lead trips into the field, tour visitors through their institution and visit schools.
 They may also accompany aquarists into the field to assist with specimen collection.